Palau, Sardinia

+Palau was a frazione of the municipality of Tempio Pausania until 1959.
+It borders the municipalities of Arzachena, Santa Teresa Gallura, and Tempio Pausania.

 History

 Prehistory and ancient history

 In Palau there are remarkable archaeological sites such as the Giants’ Grave in Li Mizzani and Sajacciu, near the church of Saint Anthony of Gallura.
 The area of Li Mizzani is rich in prehistoric tombs, including a central stele 2.8 m high and 1.5 m wide.
 The area behind the stele and the exedra is made up of seven orthostatic plates, a long path covered in several lateral niches formed the tomb itself, and inside those niches vases were found that served as containers for food and water.
 The formation has a peculiar layout similar to a bull's head (worshipped at the time) followed by underground tombs where they buried remains (previously skinned and disjointed) of important people, such as wizards and shamans, to whom a "funerary ceremony of the dying" was devoted, designed to help the person lose consciousness of time.
 These rites lasted five days, during which wizards stayed close to the dying, absorbing the curative and purifying magnetic energies emanated by the tomb.
 As early as Aristotle and Simplicius, from Tertullian to Filipono we find mention of these ancient Sardinian rites in their scripts.

 Nearby Li Mizzani, there is the Luchìa nuraghe (thought to be an ancient Roman trade town), of which we can still see the basis and the remains of the prehistoric village situated in a strategic area where the whole land and the Strait of Bonifacio can be seen.
 Its ruins were raided in the '40s, like the Li Mizzani site, by a group of grave robbers looking for treasures.
 The Sajacciu tombs are not as known because of their bad state of preservation.
 Of the whole burial area, only two big horns and the upper part of the stele, adorned with three grooves of ritual origin, are left.
 The area was raided in 1918 to extract construction material for a nearby farmyard.

 According to the Odyssey, during his troubled journey back home, Ulysses bumped into the Lestrigons, who were said to be living in the area of Palau itself and in its surroundings.